 We equip educators, parents, and professionals to increase anyone’s ability to process, remember, comprehend, and think.
 Carol and her team conduct PD Workshops for school districts, individual K-12 schools, businesses, churches, universities, professional organizations, and government agencies.
 We have presented our workshop to numerous public, private and homeschool teachers, therapists, school administrators, Toyota, University of Kentucky College of Medicine, KY Department of Vocational Rehabilitation Conference, KASC Conference, SPCE Conference, and others.
 We are available for 1-2 hour workshops, 3-6 hour or multiple day workshops.
 Examples of our workshops are listed below and can be customized to meet the needs of your group.
-You can also attend the annual Equipping Minds Conference April 20-24, 2020 in Frankfort, KY.
+You can also attend the annual Equipping Minds Conference or purchase the online course and professional development workshop.

 UPCOMING WORKSHOPS CAN BE FOUND UNDER THE SHOP.

 You will learn a holistic approach to increase cognitive skills for learners of all ages and abilities.
 These exercises will not only benefit your students but will enhance your own memory, executive functioning, and reasoning skills.

 Instructional Methods and Materials: Lecture, Audience participation, Handouts, Case Studies and Demonstrations All participants will receive the Equipping Minds Cognitive Development Curriculum and will use games and manipulative during the 2 day conference.